avinash1606/Javascript_mini_projects/README.md

 7. **Todo App** - A basic todo list application with add, edit, and delete functionalities.
 8. **Color Changer** - Contains four boxes centered on the page, each with a different color (red, green, yellow, blue).
 Clicking a box changes the background color of the webpage to the color of the box.
 9. **Counter App** - A simple app to increment and decrement a counter.
-10. **Temperature Converter** - Converts temperature between Celsius, Fahrenheit, and Kelvin.
-9. **Counter App** - A simple app to increment and decrement a counter.
+10. **Dice roller** - This project is a simple web-based dice roller application built using HTML, CSS, and JavaScript.
+It allows users to input the number of dice they want to roll and then simulates the rolling of those dice, displaying the results on the screen.
-10. **Temperature Converter** - Converts temperature between Celsius, Fahrenheit.
+11. **Temperature Converter** - Converts temperature between Celsius, Fahrenheit.

 ## Installation